Choose Chicago Media Relations

 Chef Michael Taus of Charlie Trotter’s, Zealous and Taus Authentic opens his new venture, City Hall.
 Located in the West Loop neighborhood, Chef Taus is crafting craveable and elevated pub fare in this 20,000 + sq.-ft. venue.
 This freestanding, fully renovated brick and timber building offers patrons soaring, 40-foot-high ceilings, designed to celebrate the architectural ethos of the vibrant West Loop neighborhood.
 High-energy classic rock and pop from the ‘60s through the ‘90s is City Hall’s soundtrack, with DJs playing various evenings.

 Dirty Root is an all-day, fast-casual restaurant that will focus on customizable bowls featuring whole, nutrient-dense, seasonal ingredients.
-Dirty Root will be led by Culinary Director, Justin Milius (The Purple Pig, Balena, Frasca Food & Wine, Plumpjack) and is inspired by the idea of ‘better-for-you food’ and being transparent about about where ingredients are sourced.
+Dirty Root will be led by Culinary Director, Justin Milius (The Purple Pig, Balena, Frasca Food & Wine, Plumpjack) and is inspired by the idea of ‘better-for-you food’ and being transparent about where ingredients are sourced.
 The quick-service restaurant will highlight fresh ingredients from local farmers and purveyors in a grab-n-go setting where guests can ‘create-their-own-adventure’ with choices of three house made bases, vegetable-centric sides and a variety of proteins and flavorful sauces.
 Co-founded by Matt Dobleman, a former finance lawyer, and Connor Lacy, a former accountant/consultant, the duo is pleased to announce their first restaurant concept, has opened its doors on Chicago’s bustling “Restaurant Row”.

 Chicago’s eaters and drinkers get a highly-anticipated tropical destination in River North this week.
 Industry stars and married couple Liz Pearce and Jonathan Meyer debuted Flora Fauna in the former Bohemian House space; in hopes of giving downtowners a casual restaurant and bar to relax and indulge in drinks and dishes inspired by their travels to Latin America, Southeast Asia, and the Caribbean.